The 20 Best Historical Sites in Mumbai

 The church has been raided and destroyed multiple times throughout its history.
 First by a group of pirates from Muscat (Oman), then again in 1761 during an invasion by the Maratha Empire.

-So while the current structure is only a century old, an infant compared to most historical sites in India, this site has a storied history and many of the items inside the church are much older, like the statue of Mary which was a part of one of the original structures, likely 16th or 16th century.
+So while the current structure is only a century old, an infant compared to most historical sites in India, this site has a storied history.
+Many of the items inside the church are much older than the building itself, like the statue of Mary which was a part of one of the original structures.

 14 | Rajabai Tower